ʻĪao Valley holds a special place in the hearts of people who live on Maui.

 It is believed that Haleki’i was a heiau of Ali’i, with images of ki’i* placed on the terraces.
 Kahekili, the chief of Maui at the time, worshiped at Haieki’i during religious observances in the 1760s.

 Pihanakaiani is recorded as a luakini heiau.
-Luakini heiau were dedicated to Ku, the god of war, and were built for success and victory.
+Luakini heiau was dedicated to Ku, the god of war, & built for success & victory.
 And as we have been told, Kahekili was second only to Kamehameha the Great in the art of war.

 Having taken the full tour of ʻĪao Valley – some of her history, legends, and larger-than-life Kings and gods – I hope we leave you with a spark of curiosity to visit this powerful, sacred place.